publiccodenet/about/activities/communication/blogging.md

 date: YYYY-MM-DD
 author: [put your name]
 type: blogpost
-category: [our current categories are: news and community call]
+category: [our current categories are: news, community call and codebase stewardship]
 excerpt: [unformatted text you want to appear on the index]
 ---
 ```